The Music Studio

 And because the nook was right between the kitchen and family room, there were siblings walking by, TV noise, dinner being made—it was a perfect storm of distractions.
 There wasn’t even a place to keep her lesson books nearby; she had to go to another part of the house just to grab her materials.

 Again, this is not a critique of the house or the family.
 They were supportive and gracious, and I know they cared about their daughter’s musical progress.
 But it really hit me that even the most supportive parents may not realize how much the environment matters.
 This student, despite everyone’s best intentions, was practicing in a space that made it nearly impossible to focus, improve, or enjoy music.
+In our studio, we mostly encourage students to play at home for enjoyment (rather than repetitive "practice" that doesn't really go anywhere)...but this space was clearly not a place anyone would voluntarily go to for fun.

 It doesn’t need to be fancy.
 But it does need to be functional.
 Here are a few simple things that make a big difference: